MXCzkEVM/SupernodeV2-devdocs/docs/Designs/XSD.md

 Every time the XSD is mint will need to follow the most updated conversion rate between XSD/USD decided by the market.
 :::

 In this case, the users will try to redeem one Gin 1689 NFT to get 100USD worth of NFT, and also to get 25USD of any token, like 25USD MXC token.
-So the user needs to burn 250 xUSD, in return he gets 1 Gin 1689 NFT and 25USD MXC
+So the user needs to burn 250 XSD, in return he gets 1 Gin 1689 NFT and 25USD MXC.
+This case is assuming the interest rate is 0% from XSD mint to the borrower.

 | Collateral redeemed | Value USD | Quantity | Total Burnt XSD | Percentage |
 |---------------------|-----------|----------|-----------|------------|